ArNeo-VR/EDVA/Commands/README.md

 #### Engage; Engage route; Engage next route; Engage travel jump; Travel jump; Superjump; Engage Superjump
 *Command is experimental and buggy*
-Engage - Engages supercruise / hyperspace (if there is a route it superjumps).
+*rarely drops you out of supercruise if the target is not set correctly* Engage - Engages supercruise / hyperspace (if there is a route it superjumps).
 Engage route -
 Engage next route - Select the next route in Galaxy map and Engages.